Axway/amplify-central/content/en/docs/integrate_with_central/query-the-traceability-apis-with-lexus.md

 1. ***Install the Axway CLI***: [https://docs.axway.com/bundle/axwaycli-open-docs/page/docs/quick\_start/index.html](https://docs.axway.com/bundle/axwaycli-open-docs/page/docs/quick_start/index.html)
 2. ***Authorize the CLI***: [https://docs.axway.com/bundle/axwaycli-open-docs/page/docs/authentication/index.html](https://docs.axway.com/bundle/axwaycli-open-docs/page/docs/authentication/index.html)

-{{< alert title="Note" color="primary" >}}If you are querying against Amplify Central APIs, ensure your account is assigned the **Central Admin** role in the Amplify platform dashboard.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}If you are querying against Amplify APIs, ensure your account is assigned the **Central Admin** role in the Amplify platform dashboard.{{< /alert >}}

-## Amplify Central use case
+## Amplify use case

-One common use case is to call the various APIs inside Amplify Central to retrieve summaries of transactions, events, or an individual transaction or event.
+One common use case is to call the various APIs inside Amplify to retrieve summaries of transactions, events, or an individual transaction or event.
 See [https://docs.axway.com/category/api](https://docs.axway.com/category/api) > Amplify Platform > Traceability Connector API.

 You can use whichever of the following methods you feel the most comfortable with to call the APIs.